mindspore-lab/mindone/examples/latte/README.md

 Note that in `sky_numpy_video.yaml`, we use a large number of frames 128 and a smaller sample stride 1, which are different from the settings in `sky_video.yaml` (num_frames=16 and stride=3)· Embedding caching allows us to train Latte to generate more frames with a larger frame rate.

-Due to the memory limit, we set the local batch size to $1$ and use a gradient accumulation step $2$.
+Due to the memory limit, we set the local batch size to $1$ and use a gradient accumulation steps $2$.
+The number of epochs is $1000$ and the learning rate is $2e^{-5}$.
+The total number of training steps is about 1000k.

 In case of OOM, please set `enable_flash_attention: True` in the `configs/training/sky_numpy_video.yaml`.
 It can reduce the memory cost and also accelerate the training speed.

 # References